Legal Timelines for Suing after an Accident in Washington State

 Contact a Lakewood Personal Injury Attorney Today

-If you have questions about how long after an accident you can claim on an injury, contact the The Law Offices of Briggs & Briggs to speak to an experienced personal injury attorney in a confidential consultation.
-The accident lawyers at The Law Offices of Briggs & Briggs will discuss your case and determine whether you have an actionable claim.
+If you have questions about how long after an accident you can claim on an injury, contact the The Law Offices of Briggs & Briggs to speak to an experienced Washington personal injury attorney in a confidential free consultation.
+Since 1952, the team at The Law Offices of Briggs & Briggs has been helping the people of Washington by representing injured victims and their families with dedication and compassion.
 We understand you may feel intimidated by the legal process and are here to help.
-Call (253) 588-6696 today to get started with your case.
+Call (253) 588-6696 today to get started with a case evaluation.